Back to Living Real Change

 2. Use a pillow when relaxing on living room furniture.
 Sitting on a comfy couch or chair can put you in a deep slouch position.
 You can improve that by placing a pillow behind your back or sitting on a pillow to reduce slouching.

-3. Make sure your work station is ergonomically correct.
+3. Make sure your workstation is ergonomically correct.
 If you spend most of your day behind a computer screen, make sure you set up your workstation properly.

 Get a good chair that has been adjusted for you.
 Keep your keyboard directly in front of you and close to your body.
 Make sure items that you use often are easily reachable so that you are not constantly bending over.
-And position your monitor directly in front of you above your keyboard.
+Position your monitor directly in front of you above your keyboard.

 Gronde says it is also important to take frequent breaks to break up long periods of sitting.